Doctor Tomorrow

-Doctor Tomorrow is a fictional superhero appearing in books published by the American publisher Valiant Comics.
+Doctor Tomorrow (Bart Simms) is a superhero appearing in books published by the American publisher Valiant Comics.
 The character was created by Mark Waid and Brian Augustyn.

 Fictional character biography (Acclaim Comics)

 When Bart Simms discovered a capsule from the future that contained a fully loaded Angel Computer, he used the knowledge contained therein to become the hero known as Doctor Tomorrow.

 Though initially Bart enjoyed playing the role of hero, eventually the gift from the future became a curse.
 From then on, Bart strived to stop the capsule from going back in time in an effort to change his own destiny, unaware that he was playing a role in someone else's plan.